• Skip to primary navigation

 Chingri Paturi!

-Paturi is a dish where seafood or poultry or veggies and also cheese are steamed with a typical signature Bengali spice mix prepared with Mustard Paste, Coconut Paste, Poppy Seed paste, Mustard Oil and Green chillies and steamed to perfection within a pocket of Banana Leaf.
+Paturi is a dish where seafood, poultry or veggies, and also cheese are steamed with a typical signature Bengali spice mix prepared with Mustard Paste, Coconut Paste, Poppy Seed paste, Mustard Oil, and Green chilies and steamed to perfection within a pocket of Banana Leaf.

 %Paturi Recipe

-Chingri Paturi is a steamed delicacy where the prawns with a marinade of Mustard paste, coconut paste and poppy seed paste along with green chilli and mustard oil (not to mention salt and turmeric) are steamed in a banana leaf wrap and the end result is nothing but divine.
+Chingri Paturi is a steamed delicacy where the prawns with a marinade of Mustard paste, coconut paste, and poppy seed paste along with green chili and mustard oil (not to mention salt and turmeric) are steamed in a banana leaf wrap and the end result is nothing but divine.
 This in fact is a signature Bengali delicacy.
-Bengalis love seafood cooked with mustard paste and Chingri Paturi is a dish that is dominated by the flavour of mustard paste and needless to say, is absolutely loved by the Bengalis.
+Bengalis love seafood cooked with mustard paste and Chingri Paturi is a dish that is dominated by the flavor of mustard paste and needless to say, is absolutely loved by Bengalis.
 Banana leaves are available in abundance in Bengal and this particular leaf is perfect for steaming.

 My preference!
 Frozen vs. Fresh Prawns:

-After managing a family of four (a five-year-old daughter, a husband and a canine daughter) along with a full time demanding job as a CSR lead, I try to cook fuss-free meals at home.
+After managing a family of four (a five-year-old daughter, a husband, and a canine daughter) along with a full-time demanding job as a CSR lead, I try to cook fuss-free meals at home.
 I have less time to cook a meal for the family however, I prefer to make the meal a great experience altogether.
-At times I don’t even have time to go to the market.
+At times I don't even have time to go to the market.
 As I already mentioned, the entire family loves prawns a lot, and I make several dishes with prawns at home.
 Initially, I used to bring fresh prawns.
-However, the entire process of cleaning was time-consuming and at times I was in a dilemma whether the prawns I use are at all safe or not.
+However, the entire process of cleaning was time-consuming, and at times I was in a dilemma about whether the prawns I use are at all safe or not.

-I was actually researching for some easy yet hygienic option and came to know about the frozen prawns launched by ITC Master Chef.
+I was actually researching for some easy yet hygienic options and came to know about the frozen prawns launched by ITC Master Chef.

 %ITC Master Chef Frozen Prawns

 ITC Master Chef, for sure is the brand I prefer when it comes to frozen prawns.
-The prawns are safe, hygienic and most importantly are individually frozen.
+The prawns are safe, hygienic, and most importantly individually frozen.
 In fact, they freeze the prawns within 15 hours of harvesting!

 Fuss-free Cooking with Frozen Prawns: